Florian-Wilhelm/Octave-Matlab/README.md

-# Octave-Matlab
+### About
-Random collection of MATLAB and OCTAVE scripts
+Random collection of MATLAB and OCTAVE scripts.